Living in Fulham

 Fulham is a common choice for most homebuyers and renters in London, thanks to its excellent transport links.
 For most looking to stay in Fulham, this is the number one consideration.

-Fulham is, however, a party-goers nightmare.
-Like most Southwest London, the leafy suburb environment limits the type of nightlife to a more quiet and relaxed vibe.
-However, there are few spots where you can enjoy your Friday and Saturday evenings over some good craft beer.
+Fulham is, however, a party-goer's nightmare.
+Like most of Southwest London, the leafy suburb environment limits the type of nightlife to a more quiet and relaxed vibe.
+However, there are a few spots where you can enjoy your Friday and Saturday evenings over some good craft beer.

-Fulham has a good number of well-recognized schools, making it a top choice for people with families to relocate to the area.
+Fulham has a good number of well-recognised schools, making it a top choice for people with families to relocate to the area.

-Most of London's Victorian terraced homes are found in Fulham, making most of it a conservation area; However, there are still some modern build properties in the area.
+Most of London's Victorian terraced homes are found in Fulham, making most of it a conservation area.
+However, there are still some modern properties in the area.

 What is the cost of buying/renting properties in Fulham?